 The aggregation formula.
 Defaults to count (n)

-The number of bins created by variable.
-The highest the number, the more records can be potentially imported from the sourd
+The number of bins created per variable.
+The higher the number, the more records will be imported from the source

 Uses tidyr::complete to include empty bins.
 Inserts value of 0.